simmel-project/frontpage/index.md

 ### Firmware Summary

-Simmel will run a port of CircuitPython .
+Simmel will run a port of CircuitPython.
 CircuitPython  was chosen oven an embedded C RTOS for the following reasons:

 - The contact tracing algorithm should be simple enough that it can be